 Last week’s European Parliament elections saw huge gains for nationalist parties across Western Europe, notably the National Front in France and the United Kingdom Independence Party.
 Both won more seats in the European assembly than either the mainstream conservative or socialist parties in their countries.

-Andrew Sullivan, a British blogger, sees evidence of a “blue-red culture war over modernity” in the results, one that is similar to America’s.
+Andrew Sullivan, a British-born blogger, sees evidence of a “blue-red culture war over modernity” in the results, one that is similar to America’s.

 Blue versus red